ipmanuel/XMLDatabase/README.md

 ## Test Enviroment

-For now, the XMLDatabase is only tested in Ubuntu 20.04.
+For now, the XMLDatabase is tested in Ubuntu 20.04 and in MacOs 12.

 ## License